List of Dutch explorations: Kuril Islands (1643)

 In the summer of 1643, the Castricum under Martin Gerritz de Vries explored the waters north of Japan.
 They are sometimes credited with the discovery of various parts of the Kuril Islands but in fact recorded exaggerated nonsense or phantom islands.
-The Company Land—named for the VOC—is sometimes presented as Urup but was actually describing an enormous nonexistant extension of Asia or North America that filled European maps for the next century until well after Martin Spanberg proved its nonexistence.
+The Company Land—named for the VOC—is sometimes presented as Urup but was actually describing an enormous nonexistent extension of Asia or North America that filled European maps for the next century until well after Martin Spanberg proved its nonexistence.
 Similarly, Staten Island—named for the States General—is sometimes connected to Iturup but was actually described as a large and prosperous island similar to Japan.

 Having long occupied maps, Vries Strait—the supposed division between these imaginary places—survived as the name for the strait separating Urup and Iturup, a main division within the Kurils.
 Similarly, Cape Patience and the Gulf of Patience southeast of Sakhalin in the Sea of Okhotsk preserves the legacy of the sailors on the Castricum who had to wait out thick fog when they first entered the area.